joerivanveen/wp-reading-progress/readme.txt

 - Background is transparent white, only there for subtle contrast

-- If there is no single article identified (some themes don't output the classes correctly) it uses the whole page to calculate progress
+- If there is no single article identified (by class names or id) it uses the whole page to calculate progress

 This is my 6th Wordpress plugin but my first one freely available to everybody.
 I hope you enjoy using it as much as I enjoy building it!